togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

     * choose SystemJs with Jspm
   * or you are ok with a build process and want things to just-work as easily as possible with good documentation but with potential for more difficult to debug errors down the line
 	* choose Webpack
-* You are ok with a build process, want to understand and have great good control over it, and would like an experience as close as possible to nodejs
+* You are ok with a build process, want to understand and have great good control over it, and would like an experience as close as possible to NodeJs
   * choose Rollup (although earlier we largely talked about Browserify, Rollup seems to supplant it in nearly all respects)
 * Your project is in the tiny minority which needs [advanced features](http://jrburke.com/2015/02/13/how-to-know-when-es-modules-are-done/) like nested dependency containers and dynamic loading of modules
   * choose RequireJs
-* You just want to get running, dont have all that much javascript to write anyways, and don't want to spend time on this nonsense
+* You just want to get running, don't have all that much javascript to write anyways, and don't want to spend time on this nonsense
   * Just use script tags like you did before, don't worry about any of this, its not for you

 Hopefully this clarifies the whats, hows, and whys of a confusing paradigm and is useful to developers as they learn how to wield this most powerful tool in the javascript arsenal.